Bam92/abelmbula/content/blog/15-algo-in-may/index.md

 published: true
 ---

-I don't you, but it seems to me that the year is flying away too fast.
-I'm looking for a [remote position](https://twitter.com/abelmbula/status/1260575365162041350) this year, so I've decided to work too hard: build tools, write blog posts, help people in forums, and of course work on algorithms.
+I don't know you, but it seems to me that the year is flying away too fast.
+I'm looking for a [remote position](https://twitter.com/abelmbula/status/1260575365162041350) this year, so I've decided to work too hard: build tools, write blog posts, help people in forums, and of course work on data structure and algorithms.

-Last month, May, I did work on around 15 challenges on [FreecodeCamp](https://www.freecodecamp.org/) and [LeetCode](https://leetcode.com/).
+Last month, May 2020, I did work on around 15 challenges on [FreecodeCamp](https://www.freecodecamp.org/) and [LeetCode](https://leetcode.com/).
 Let's take a look at them.
 I'll try to add some explanations, if necessary.
+The language I'm using to solve all these challenges is JavaScript.

+Let's get started!

 ## -1- Sum All Numbers in a Range